Things To Do in Montana

 Reminder: March 1 st begins the NEW license year in Montana, required for everyone 12+

-Reminder: As we move into July, water temperature should be a consideration when fishing
+Reminder: With the July heat, water temperature should be considered when fishing

 Below 65 degrees – Trout are happy, Hungry and ready for a fight